Frequently Asked Questions - About our battery backup systems:

 - How do you know when the batteries are getting low?

-- How much electrolite do the batteries contain?
+- How much electrolyte do the batteries contain?

-- What is the differance between Reassurance carts A, B and C?
+- What is the difference between Reassurance carts A, B and C?

 - Can a system be purchased from Canada or Mexico?

 - Can the mobile system be configured for hardwiring?